fdap/Joystick_ROS_Airsim/README.md

 <div align="center"> <img src="/img/joystick.jpg" width = 500 height = 350 /> </div>

 you can modify the code according to the buttons and axes of the joystick to meet your requirement.
-Joyful journey for steering :smiley:
+Joyful journey to steer :smiley: